deaconn-net/deaconn-2-12-24/README.md

 * A request system
 * User profiles including about me, experiences, projects, and skills that act as a resume.
 * A Sitemap that generates URLs to static and dynamic content that should come up on search engines.

+**Note** - We are adding additional features quite often since the website is actively under development.

 ## Contributing
 If you'd like to contribute to this project, please contact [Christian Deacon](https://github.com/gamemann) by [email](mailto://christianmdeacon@gmail.com).